-This is the 13th post of a 50 article series for beginners building marketing at B2B startups.
+This is the 13th post of a 50 article series for new marketers at B2B startups.

 The prospect of writing an ebook from scratch initially may be intimidating.
 Have no fear — we’re going to walk through the process and you’ll soon be writing your own!
 Consider the following steps to launching an ebook: